 BACK FROM THAILAND Sara Booker Sheehan was in Thailand traveling with her daughter Josie early this past month.
 Knowing

-Sara, we’re sure she got a lot of interesting ideas to feed her creative talents.
+Sara, we’re sure she got a lot of exciting ideas to feed her creative talents.
 You can see some of her work at Local Color at the Keys.

-YOGA CLASSES If you’re into Yoga, Beth Rickenbaugh is offering classes on Tuesdays from 3 to 4:30 p.m. and Wednesdays from noon to 1:30 p.m. at the Put-in-Bay Town Hall.
+YOGA CLASSES If you’re into Yoga, Beth Rickenbaugh offers Tuesdays from 3 to 4:30 p.m. and Wednesdays from noon to 1:30 p.m. at the Put-in-Bay Town Hall.
 For more information, give her a call at (440) 241-5485, or email her at email@example.com .